Anish-Parkhi/code_editor/README.md

 ## Features

 - **Interactive Code Editor:** Built with the Monaco Editor for a rich coding experience.
+- **Built-in linter:** Built-in linter for linting suggestions and error suggestions.
 - **JavaScript Code Validation:** Utilizes Esprima for validating JavaScript code.
 - **Serverless Backend Execution:** Uses Appwrite functions to run code on the backend.
 - **Theme Switcher:** Allows users to switch between different editor themes.